bpampel/zettel/content/population_dynamics_21-08-31.md

 - Giardinà et al (2011) [^giardina_2011].
 Sample "rare" trajectories via population dynamics\
   Use (infinitely many) clones with the same dynamics but uncorrelated noise.\
   (nb: the dynamics looks strange on first sight, v = f + noise, so not quite overdamped langevin as in our case.
 Eq.
 3.2 looks nevertheless very similar to the Fokker-Planck operator that we have)\
-  "Change of basis" to modify the importance of the drift and diffusion term (or simply a different cloning rate) -> "dynamic importance sampling"
+  "Change of basis" to modify the importance of the drift and diffusion term (or simply a different cloning rate) -> "dynamic importance sampling"\
-  At each time interval delta t, each clone is either killed or replicated such it is on average replaced by exp(alpha A delta t) clones
+  At each time interval delta t, each clone is either killed or replicated such it is on average replaced by exp(alpha A delta t) clones -> not just one but several clones are possible!
+Enforcement of constant number by duplicating or killing random clones *after* the birth-death step in the algorithm.\
+  Application to Monte Carlo problems (discrete space), but also to one example with Hamilton dynamics:\

 #### stuff that is not really related
 - Papers that do probabilistic annihilation on collision, i.e. particles will either scatter elastically or be annihilated: